y-l-g/websocket/README.md

-# FrankenPHP WebSocket Engine
+# Pogo WebSocket Engine

 **The Native, High-Performance Real-Time Solution for PHP.**

-The **FrankenPHP WebSocket Engine** is a Caddy module written in Go that embeds a scalable, Pusher-compatible WebSocket server directly into the FrankenPHP binary.
+The **Pogo WebSocket Engine** is a Caddy module written in Go that embeds a scalable, Pusher-compatible WebSocket server directly into the FrankenPHP binary.

-It eliminates the need for external Node.js sidecars (Laravel Echo Server, Soketi) or separate PHP daemons (Laravel Reverb, Swoole).
-By leveraging Go’s concurrency for connection management and FrankenPHP’s Worker API for authentication, it delivers near-zero latency and massive scalability while keeping your business logic in PHP.
+It eliminates the need for external Node.js sidecars or separate PHP daemons.
+By leveraging Go’s concurrency for connection management and FrankenPHP’s Worker API for authentication, it delivers near-zero latency while keeping your business logic in PHP.

 ---

-## Technical Architecture
+## 🏗 Technical Architecture

 ### Tech Stack
 *   **Core Engine:** Go
-*   **Web Server:** Caddy v2 (via FrankenPHP)
-*   **Language Bridge:** CGO (Shared Memory)
-*   **Protocol:** Pusher Protocol v7 (WebSocket)
+*   **Protocol:** Pusher Protocol v7
-*   **Scaling Layer:** Redis Pub/Sub (Optional, for clustering)
+*   **Scaling Layer:** Redis Pub/Sub
 *   **Observability:** Prometheus

+### 1. Hexagonal Architecture & Isolation
-1.  **Hexagonal Architecture:** The Go `Hub` manages the WebSocket lifecycle (TCP, Pings, Fan-out).
+The Go `Hub` manages the WebSocket lifecycle (TCP, Pings, Fan-out).
 It knows nothing about your application domain.
 It communicates with PHP only via strictly defined ports:
-    *   **Inbound:** A CGO-exported function `frankenphp_websocket_publish` allows PHP to broadcast messages instantly.
+*   **Inbound (PHP -> Go):** A CGO-exported function `pogo_websocket_publish` allows PHP to broadcast messages instantly via shared memory.
-    *   **Outbound:** The `WorkerAuthProvider` uses FrankenPHP's `SendRequest` API to invoke a dedicated pool of PHP threads for authentication, avoiding network overhead.
+*   **Outbound (Go -> PHP):** The `WorkerAuthProvider` uses FrankenPHP's `SendRequest` API to invoke a dedicated pool of PHP threads for authentication, avoiding network overhead.

-2.  **Sharding & Concurrency:**
+### 2. Sharding & Concurrency
-    *   To prevent lock contention on the central Hub during high loads, the system creates **32 Hub Shards**.
+To prevent lock contention on the central Hub during high loads, the system utilizes a **32-Shard Architecture**:
+*   **Parallel Handshakes:** Client registration is dispatched immediately to shards based on `fnv32(client_id) % 32`.
-    *   Incoming connections and messages are routed to shards based on `fnv32(channel_name) % 32`.
+*   **Lock-Free Broadcasting:** Messages are routed to shards based on channel names, allowing independent broadcasting routines to run in parallel.
-    *   This allows the system to handle tens of thousands of concurrent connections on a single node without blocking.

-3.  **Resilience (Circuit Breaker):**
+*   **Graceful Shutdown:** The engine utilizes `sync.WaitGroup` barriers.
+On SIGTERM, it stops accepting new connections, sends a `1001 Going Away` frame to all clients, and waits for sockets to drain before exiting.

+### 3. Resilience & Security
-    *   Authentication requests are protected by a **Circuit Breaker**.
-If the PHP backend (e.g., MySQL) stalls, the Go layer "fails fast" to prevent a thundering herd of goroutines from exhausting system resources.
+*   **Circuit Breaker:** Authentication requests are protected.
+If the PHP backend stalls, the Go layer "fails fast" to prevent a thundering herd of goroutines from exhausting system resources.
-    *   **Auth Caching:** Successful authentications are cached in memory (TTL 30s) to absorb reconnection storms.

-4.  **Distributed Scaling:**
+*   **Memory Pooling:** To offset the cost of real-time auth, the `WorkerAuthProvider` utilizes `sync.Pool` for HTTP Recorders, drastically reducing Garbage Collection pressure during connection storms.

+### 4. Distributed Scaling
 *   **Memory Broker (Default):** For single-server setups, messages flow through Go channels.
-    *   **Redis Broker:** For Kubernetes/Cluster setups, the engine switches to a Redis Pub/Sub adapter, allowing users on Node A to communicate with users on Node B transparently.
+*   **Redis Broker:** For Cluster setups, the engine switches to a Redis Pub/Sub adapter.
+It features an **Exponential Backoff Reconnection Loop**, ensuring the process survives Redis outages without crashing.

+---

-## Installation
+## 📦 Installation

 ### Step 1: Build the Binary
 You must compile FrankenPHP with this custom module included.